coolwonny/Fundrise-Company-Report/README.md

 **Which technologies are they currently using, and how are they implementing them?**

-> Fundrise uses Java, Amazon CloudFront, Google Analytics, Mixpanel, G Suite and AdRoll for its technology.
+> Fundrise uses Java, Amazon CloudFront, Google Analytics, Mixpanel, G Suite and AdRoll for its technology, according to [Stackshare](https://stackshare.io/companies/fundrise).